 “Outside the actual war zones, we live in a warlike peace, our bodies settled in peace, our minds among bombs and rubble.
 We attack an enemy with words, who threatens us in return, but we sleep in our own beds, not in a shelter.”

-Given our modern predilection for reductively materialist explanations of the human condition, Rudolf Steiner (1861-1925) may at first appear to be a rather untimely source of insight.
+Given the modern predilection for instrumentalist and materialist explanations of the human condition, Rudolf Steiner (1861-1925) may at first appear to be a rather untimely source of insight.
 Over a century ago, amidst the revolutionary upheaval following the First World War, the Austrian philosopher, esotericist, and social reformer applied his “spiritual scientific” understanding of the human being (otherwise known as anthroposophy) to the challenges besetting contemporary societies.
-Die Kernpunkte der sozialen Frage (1919), Steiner’s book about the essential points of the social question was initially quite well received, selling tens of thousands of copies internationally and winning a glowing review in TheNew York Times: “it has novelty and bigness…the most original contribution in a generation.”Launched in Württemberg during the chaos and excitement following the November 1918 German revolution, the so-called “threefolding” movement sought clearer differentiation (distinction but not separation) between the economic, political, and cultural domains.
-The proposal won early support from some workers councils and produced a few successful spinoffs (like the now world-wide Waldorf/Steiner schools and biodynamic agriculture), but Steiner’s refusal to allow the movement to calcify into an established party mold soon made it the target of attacks from the right and left alike.
+Die Kernpunkte der sozialen Frage (1919), Steiner’s book about the essential points of the social question was initially quite well received, selling tens of thousands of copies internationally and winning a glowing review in The New York Times: “it has novelty and bigness…the most original contribution in a generation.”Launched in Württemberg during the chaos and excitement following the November 1918 German revolution, the so-called “threefolding” movement sought clearer differentiation (distinction but not division) between the economic, political, and cultural domains.
+The proposal won early support from some workers councils and industrialists, and produced a few successful spinoffs (like the now world-wide Waldorf/Steiner schools and biodynamic agriculture), but Steiner’s refusal to allow the movement to calcify into an established party mold soon made it the target of attacks from the right and left alike.
 The threefolding initiative, like the proletarian revolution, ultimately failed, leaving Germany vulnerable to the rise of the National Socialist party in the coming decades.
-Nonetheless, the argument of this article is that Steiner’s indications for a more differentiated and decentralized social organization remain urgently relevant today at a time when both socialism and liberalism have proven inadequate to contemporary needs and the shadow of fascism once again looms on the horizon.
+The argument of this article is that the threefolding impulse for a more differentiated and decentralized social organization remains urgently relevant today at a time when both socialism and liberalism have proven inadequate to contemporary needs and the shadow of fascism once again looms on the horizon.

-Steiner’s threefolding proposal seeks to distinguish and consciously further the dignities of three spheres of human activity which over the long arc of historical development have come to differentiate themselves: they are the economic, the political or rights, and the cultural or spiritual spheres.
+Steiner’s threefolding proposal seeks to clarify and consciously further the dignities of three spheres of human activity which over the long arc of historical development have come to differentiate themselves: they are the economic, the political, and the cultural spheres.
 It should be apparent that Steiner is hardly the first thinker to mark a distinction between these domains.
 His proposal is not plucked from heaven or made from scratch but distilled from a careful study of history, five years teaching at a socialist worker’s college in Berlin, and his own firsthand experience growing up in a poor, working class family.
 Though sensitive to the plight of workers under exploitative capitalism, Steiner remained a spiritually motivated anarchist, rejecting revolutionary Marxist calls for state-control of the economy and education.
 His philosophy of freedom was grounded in a conception of the evolution of consciousness formulated in terms of what he called the “basic sociological law”:

 “Humanity strives at the beginning of civilization for the development of social groups.
 In the interest of these groups, the interest of the individual is initially sacrificed.
 Further development leads to the liberation of the individual from group interest and to the free unfolding of the needs and forces of the individual.”

-As European societies modernized, church and state became increasingly separated and capitalism disrupted feudal economies, new human capacities were awakened, but so, too, did new pathological imbalances become possible.
-Confusion about the proper role of each nascently differentiating sphere led to regressive absolutistic power grabs.
-Under communist regimes, for example, the political sphere swallows and suffocates the economic and cultural spheres; under fascism, nationalist chauvinism violently erases the political rights of those of nondominant cultures and forces industry to serve the aims of the fatherland; while under the hyper-capitalist mode of production that presently dominates most of the Western world, the economic sphere grows so powerful that legislation, labor, and increasingly culture itself become commodified, thus hijacking human social life to serve the accumulation of private profit above all else.
+As European societies modernized, church and state became increasingly separated and capitalism disrupted feudal economies.
+New human capacities were awakened, but so, too, did new pathological imbalances become possible.
+Confusion about the proper function of each nascently differentiating sphere led to worsening class antagonisms and regressive absolutist power grabs.
+Under communist regimes, for example, the political impulse swallows and suffocates the economic and cultural spheres; under fascism, nationalist chauvinism violently erases the political rights of minority cultures and forces industry to serve the aims of the fatherland; while under the neoliberal corporate capitalist mode of production that presently dominates most of the Western world, economic interests grow so powerful that legislation, labor, and increasingly culture itself become commodified, thus hijacking human social life to serve the accumulation of private profit above all else.

-Given the dominance of economics in Western neoliberal democracies, it is best to start with Steiner’s conception of the economic sphere.
-Though we will quickly see how, while distinguishable, the three spheres are also intimately interwoven.
+Given the dominance of economics in Western neoliberal societies, it is best to start with Steiner’s conception of the economic sphere.
+Though it will quickly become apparent how, while distinguishable, the three spheres are also intimately interwoven.
 The idea is not to isolate them, but to thread them together more consciously.
-The economic sphere has to do with our biological nature as organisms and with the transformation of earthly materials into food and other commodities to meet human needs.
-In today’s intensely commercialized media ecology full of psychologically manipulative advertising, the economic sphere now also includes a panoply of products designed to meet an ever-growing list of human desires.
-The hyper-capitalist economy is bent on quantitative growth in profits, rather than qualitative growth in human flourishing, and so new desires must always be produced.
+The economic sphere has to do with our biological nature as organisms and with the intelligent transformation of earthly energies into food and other commodities to meet human needs.
+In today’s intensely commercialized techno-capitalist media ecology full of psychologically manipulative advertising, the economic sphere now also includes a panoply of products designed to meet an ever-growing list of desires.
+The hyper-capitalist economy is bent on quantitative growth in profits, rather than qualitative growth in human flourishing, and so new desires must always be manufactured.
 There is no escape from our role as consumers in the economic domain, since like all organisms we need to eat and reshape our environments to some degree in order to remain alive.
 But the profit motive of the capitalist economy has become so inflated that it systematically degrades human beings themselves to the level of commodities, e.g., by turning our attention into a product on addictive social media platforms or by forcing workers to sell their life energies for a wage (thus proving this part of Marxism correct).
-While Steiner advised strongly against state control of the economic sphere, he insisted that the basic rights and life needs of human beings (whether in our role as workers, consumers, managers, or owners) take precedence over any other economic imperatives.
-Private land enclosure and the expropriation of labor from workers in a classist society is not a state of nature to be accepted but a moral wrong to be amended.
-This is an example of the way the spheres inevitably overlap and check one another, as in our political relations individuals are ethically bound to treat one another as ends, never as means (as Kant argued).
-By commodifying land and the abstraction of “labor time,” the economic domain of commodity exchange trespasses into what are really political issues.
-Steiner considered the idea that something called “labor time” might be sold as a commodity (i.e., via the wage system) to be a lie rooted in an injustice.
-Human productive capacity, physical or mental, is essential to our existence as free individuals.
-To be severed from this capacity, as occurs under the wage system, is tantamount to a form of enslavement, as it inevitably leads to a class division between those who must sell themselves to make ends meet and those who own enough to either work only for themselves or to retire into a state of indefinite leisure.
-Further, in producing desires rather than meeting needs, the economic sphere trespasses into the cultural.
-Ideally, according to Steiner’s vision, cultural life is the domain wherein human beings treat one another not as raw material to be manipulated or energy to be harnessed but as free spirits to be befriended and encouraged to grow.
-Steiner’s understanding of modern economics and the consequences of the division of labor was rooted in what he called the “fundamental social law”:
+In a threefold order, according to Steiner, “production will be considered from the viewpoint of human needs; it will no longer be governed by processes that obscure concrete needs through an abstract scale of capital and wages.”

 “The well-being of a community of human beings working together is the greater, the less the individual claims for himself the proceeds from his work, that is, the more of these proceeds he gives over to his fellow workers and the more his needs are satisfied not from his own work but from the work of others.”